halaAlAli34/MedGuardAI/README.md

 Two AI features are core to the product:

-- **AI Prescription Label Scanner** — photograph a label, Claude's vision reads it, you confirm before saving.
+- **AI Prescription Label Scanner** — photograph a label, Gemini's vision reads it, you confirm before saving.
 - **AI Risk Explainer** — turns a bare severity flag into a plain-language explanation + questions for your doctor.

 All AI content is clearly labeled "AI-generated — not medical advice" and uses hedged language ("potential interaction," "discuss with your doctor") — never diagnostic or directive language.